krnsk0/skyscrapersolver/blogpost/blog_post.md

 };
 ```

-How to store the state of our knowledge of possibilities for the entire board?
-We could use an NxN multidimensional array, but operations involving iteration will be simpler with an array of length N^2.
+How to store our knowledge of possibilities for the entire board?
+We could use an NxN multidimensional array, but operations that involve iterating the board will be simpler with an array of length `N^2`.

 ```javascript
 const boardFactory = N => {